rishabh26malik/Karumanchi-Codes/README.md

 # Karumanchi-Codes
-Coding solutions from Data Structures And Algorithms Made Eas By Narasimha Karumanchi
+Coding solutions from Data Structures And Algorithms Made Easy By Narasimha Karumanchi